reagent-project/reagent/README.md

   * **[News](http://reagent-project.github.io/news/index.html)**
   * **[Reagent Project Mailing List](https://groups.google.com/forum/#!forum/reagent-project)**

+To create a new Reagent project simply run:

+    lein new reagent myproject

+This will setup a new Reagent project with some reasonable defaults, see here for more [details](https://github.com/reagent-project/reagent-template).

-To use Reagent you add this to your dependencies in `project.clj`:
+To use Reagent in an existing project you add this to your dependencies in `project.clj`:

     [reagent "0.4.3"]